swiss-art-research-net/bso-data-pipeline/README.md

 * mapping-nb:                   Map SNB XML data to CIDOC/RDF
 * mapping-zbz:                  Map ZBZ XML data to CIDOC/RDF
 * prepare-xml-records-nb:       Extract individual records from the NB data
+* prepare-xml-records-zbz:      Convert the ZBZ data from JSON to individual XML Records
 * retrieve-gnd:                 Extracts relevant data from GND based on identifiers found in the mappd TTL files
 * retrieve-wikidata:            Extracts relevant data from Wikidata based on identifiers found in the mappd TTL files
-* prepare-xml-records-zbz:                   Convert the ZBZ data from JSON to XML
 ```

 To run a specific task type `task` followed by the task name, e.g.: